dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 ### $This
 When you are inside of a method, the ```$this``` variable is automatically created for you.
 You use the ```$this``` variable to make a reference back to your current instance.
-For example, lets say you have a human class with a name property.
+For example, say you have a human class with a name property.
-One of the methods for this class could be ```SayName```.
+One of the methods in the class could echo this name to the user.
-To do this, we will need to reference this variable inside of the method.
+To do that, it needs to reference one of its own properties.
 ```powershell
 class human
 {